mtreece/r3/doc/HACKING.md

 as the "contributor-friendly" README addendum and authoritative guide for submitting patches upstream.

+Note, this document may change often as lessons-learned are accumulated; be sure to check back often to ensure you are familiar with any new guidance.

 ## Administrivia

 * Changes should be carried out on branches.
 When merged upstream, they will be